 Come rain or shine, live workouts from your living room are an activity the whole family can take part in.
 Join Paralympic gold medallist Jonnie Peacock for a workout.

 At Simplyhealth, we know how important it is to be active and take part in regular exercise.
-So why not join yoga teacher Annie Clarke for an online yoga class over on Simplyhealth UK’s Facebook page.
+Join yoga teacher Annie Clarke for an online yoga class from the comfort of your own home.

 Put your health and wellbeing into the palm of your hand by tracking your mind, heart, weight, sleep and activity with SimplyMe.